anirbansharma1996/Insta-Chat/README.md

 3. **Real-Time Messaging:**
    - The core functionality of the app allows users to send and receive messages in real-time.
 Messages are delivered instantly, ensuring a smooth and responsive chat experience.

-4. **Stranger Chat:**
+4. **Stranger Chat & Video call:**
-   - Users are randomly matched with strangers to initiate conversations, making each interaction unique and spontaneous.
+   - Users are randomly matched with strangers to initiate conversations, making each interaction unique and spontaneous. and also users can video chat with different persons .

 5. **Image Sharing:**
    - Beyond text, users can also share images during their chats, adding a visual element to their conversations.